Motia Icon

 }

-👉 Drop this file in your steps/ folder and Motia finds it automatically.
+Drop this file in your src/ folder and Motia finds it automatically.
 No registration, no imports, no setup.

 Event-Driven Architecture

 Steps don't call each other.
-They emit and subscribe to events.
+They enqueue messages to topics that other Steps consume.

 This means: